 By Ayden Pugh, The Circuit.

-Dr. Julie Sellers, Associate Professor in the department of World & Classical Languages and Cultures, will receive the Kansas World Language Association Teacher of the Year Award later this October.
+Dr. Julie Sellers, Associate Professor in the department of World & Classical Languages and Cultures, received the Kansas World Language Association Teacher of the Year Award in October.

 The Kansas World Language Association, KSWLA, concerns people of all levels in language education.
 Sellers, a collegiate educator, says she can still learn new things from those who teach as young as pre-kindergarten level students.